Ask questions about this school. Answers use aggregated data and are subject to error.

 I seriously was blown away by the clinic, staff, and faculty.
 I just felt like everyone really, really liked me personally.
 There are 2 interviews... one that is one-on-one with Dr. Simon -- who by the way is awesome -- (open file), and one that is in a group usually with a student and 2 professors or optometrists or researchers (closed file).
 And while both interviews are still addressing significant questions, the atmosphere is incredibly relaxed & comfortable.

-Applicants commonly expressed negative impressions related to the lack of social interaction during their visit, the unattractive location of the school in downtown Birmingham, and the absence of on-campus graduate living centers.
-Suggestions included improving opportunities for social engagement during waiting periods and considering enhancing the appeal of the school's location and housing options.
+Applicants commonly expressed negative impressions related to the lack of a welcoming environment for visitors without a guest, the unattractive location of the school in downtown Birmingham, and the feeling that students did not enjoy being there.
+Suggestions included improving the campus atmosphere for solo visitors and addressing concerns about the school's location.

 Not the school's fault, but it was a little awkward coming without a guest (parent, s/o, etc).
 There are some waiting periods where it would be nice to have someone to talk to, but I just reviewed my notes/looked through handouts instead!